kirillzyusko/react-native-keyboard-controller/docs/docs/api/keyboard-controller-view.md

 #### `onKeyboardMove`

 A callback function which is fired every time, when keyboard changes its position on the screen.

+#### `onKeyboardMoveInteractive`

+A callback function which is fired every time, when user drags keyboard.

 #### `onKeyboardMoveEnd`